About Turn-Based Games

 Yes, turn-based games do require a larger investment in learning to play.
 But spending a little time and effort figuring out the game system in detail is well-rewarded by the enjoyment gained in playing the more involved, more thoughtful games.
 These are also not "disposable" games to be enjoyed on the spur of the moment, only to be discarded when the overall repetition becomes too tiring or the next "big thing" comes out.
 They play on and on, some with definite goals and end points and some without, but never stagnating.
 But there's no re-spawning here … if the character is killed in the game then it's all over, and the only option is to start up a new character from scratch.
 Since players tend to have a great deal of time invested in each character or position, it's important to think carefully about the ramifications of each action so as to not risk losing that entire investment.
 So thorough planning and dedication pays off in continued play and long-term satisfaction.

 For more information about the turn-based gaming industry in general, you might visit PlayByMail.net to peruse a web site dedicated to the subject.
-It hosts a free monthly PDF magazine on this style of gaming, history and general information about the industry including their WIKI page and HiveMind, and news, blogs and discussion forums for players to chat with one another.
+It hosts information about this style of gaming, history and general information about the industry including their WIKI page and HiveMind, and news, blogs and discussion forums for players to chat with one another.
+A free Play-By-Mail newsletter called PBM Unearthed is currently being published, as is a subscribable magazine named Suspense and Decision, covering an assortment of Turn-Based Distance Gaming subjects.
+A Discord channel is available for PBM-related conversations, as are two different Facebook pages here and here.